All Programs

 2pm-3:30: Affirmations with BEAM

-At noon, A New Way of Life shares their “Testif-i | Storytelling for Change” platform, which empowers formerly incarcerated women and their children to share their truth, trauma, and triumph.
-This day’s Testif-i session will be offered by moderator Pamela Marshall and by Evie, a member of the 2022 Testif-i cohort.
-Attendees will first listen to Evie's 2022 Testif-i testimony and then join them in an intimate conversation and learn more about their experiences with mass incarceration and reentry.
+At noon, A New Way of Life sharedd their “Testif-i | Storytelling for Change” platform, which empowers formerly incarcerated women and their children to share their truth, trauma, and triumph.
+This day’s Testif-i session was offered by moderator Pamela Marshall and Evie, a member of the 2022 Testif-i cohort.
+Attendees first listened to Evie's 2022 Testif-i testimony and then joined them in an intimate conversation and learned more about their experiences with mass incarceration and reentry.

 View Event →